Doing an MSc Thesis

 • Be a strong programmer and enjoy programming – most of my students’ research projects require very sophisticated programming, either because projects involve non-standard interfaces or building underlying architectures.

-• Be able to conduct user studies, including user-centred design, evaluations, controlled experiments, and pilot field trials involving users such as patients, relatives, and clinicians.
+• Be able to conduct user studies, including user-centered design, evaluations, controlled experiments, and pilot field trials involving users such as patients, relatives, and clinicians.

 • Team up as a pair – I always recommend an MSc. thesis to be done in a team of no more and no less than 2 persons.
 However, according to the DTU regulations, you can be up to 4 persons.